Masrour-Aymane/PAC-Bayesian-Binary-Activated-Deep-Neural-Networks/README.md

 - This repository was developed as a **course assignment** at CentraleSupélec for the *"Principes Théoriques de l’Apprentissage Profond"* (2024/25) curriculum.
 - Feel free to open issues or submit pull requests for improvements.
-- This project is released under the [MIT License](LICENSE) (or another license if specified).
+- This project is released under the [MIT License](LICENSE).
 Please review `LICENSE` for usage and distribution details.

 **If you find this work helpful, please consider giving a ⭐ star!**
-Happy researching and experimenting with **PAC-Bayesian Binary Activated Deep Networks**.
+Happy researching and experimenting with **PAC-Bayesian Binary Activated Deep Neural Networks**.